 Then shape it with a mooncake mould.
 I am using this one :New Moon Cake Decoration Mold mould 50g & flowers Round 4 stamps DIY Tool.
 For tips about how to use this tool, you can check the video in snow skin mooncakes.

 All the mung bean cakes need to be kept in small air-tight packages after cool down completely.
 They can be kept for around 1 week.

 Mung Bean Cake

 - 250 g yellow mung beans ,unshelled mung beans

 - 110 g sugar or more if needed ,you can slightly adjust this amount

 - a small pinch of salt

 - 5-8 g matcha powder I use 5g

-In a rice cooker, add clean water to slightly cover the mung beans and cook with a rice procedure until the beans are soft and easy to smash.
+- In a high pressure cooker, add clean water to slightly cover the mung beans and cook with a bean procedure until the beans are soft and easy to smash.
 Then smash them with a spatula until a smooth and fine mixture.
 Transfer it to a non-stick pan.